August 1st - Sonoma Valley, California

 We barely survived this one.
 Memphis Tennessee has got to be one of the most unbearable places in the U.S. The coolest day was 92 degrees with about

 90% humidity.
 With the heat index and all, the hottest day was about 106 with 100% humidity.
-The humidity level gets so high here and since there is so
+The humidity level gets so high here and since there is so much

-much humidity in the air that it spontaneously begins to rain.
+humidity in the air that it spontaneously begins to rain.
 We had rain almost all night Friday night.
-At one point we had to close because the wind was
+At one point we had to close our trailer doors for business

-so strong and the rain was so hard it was literally coming into our trailer horizontally.
-We were soaked and so was everything else by the time we got our
+because the wind was so strong and the rain was so hard it was literally coming into our trailer horizontally.
+We were soaked and so was everything else by the

-doors closed.
+time we got our doors closed.
 An hour or so later we reopened and the rain stopped long enough for us to get one round of qualifying in at about midnight.
-Saturday went

-9:00am.
-The positive side was that we got to go home and sit in the nice air conditioning for the evening.
-The bad thing was that we had to stay in Memphis
+Monday morning at 9:00am.
+The positive side was that we got to go home and sit in the nice air conditioning of the dry motorhome for the evening.
+The bad

-another day.
+thing was that we had to stay in Memphis another day.
 UGH!!
 The races did start back on Monday morning but the rain was with us all morning.
+Luckily it

-Luckily it stopped long enough to sneak each round
+stopped long enough to sneak each round in.

-in.
 We finished at 1:00 in the afternoon and packed up so quick that we were out of there by 1:30.
-It was the quickest pack up in history.
+It was the

+quickest pack up in history.
 Thank God!!
-We

-don't have to see this weather again for a year.
-Rumor has it that they are going to reschedule this race for later in the year to try and get the weather
+We don't have to see this weather again for a year.
+Rumor has it that they are going to reschedule this race for later

-cooler since everyone in the NHRA would rather have 3 days of dental work in an air conditioned office instead of being outside in Memphis in August.
-The
+in the year to try and get the weather cooler since everyone in the NHRA would rather have 3 days of dental work in an air conditioned office instead of being

-fans would appreciate it as well I'm sure.
+outside in Memphis in August.
+The fans would appreciate it as well I'm sure.
 These people have got to be the bravest of fans that we have.
-Anyone that sits outside in the sun in 105 degree
+Anyone that sits

 The guys are staged.
 Ready!?
 Set!